 Opting-In and Opting-Out of the Coordinated Debris Removal Program

-Owners of destroyed homes can still choose to participate in the program, but they need to inform the county of their intentions before clean-up work is completed on all properties in their neighborhood/runway.
+Owners of destroyed homes can still choose to participate in the program.
 Opting-in at this point does not guarantee inclusion in the coordinated debris removal program as several steps must be taken, including site inspection and soil sampling, before work can begin on any property included in the program, but the county encourages any impacted property owner who does not yet have a debris removal plan to reach out to email@example.com to see if the coordinated program is right for you.
+It is also recommended that you complete a Right of Entry form as soon as possible so we can begin to assess the property quickly.

 Property owners who originally opted-in to the program but now wish to opt-out should also inform the county of their intentions as soon as possible, but they have until six days before work is slated to begin on their property to officially declare their intention to complete debris removal on their own.
 To officially opt-in or opt-out, a property owner will need to complete a new Right of Entry Form.